89luca89/pakkero/README.md

 If the index indicates strong correlation, we know that the two file are of the same type (binary)

-A second step is to study the combined standard deviation of the two datasets (std deviation of the first on the second) and see if both values, the correlation and the combined std deviation are in certain ranges.
+A second step is to study the combined standard deviation of the two datasets (std deviation of the first and the second) and see if both values, the correlation and the combined std deviation are in certain ranges.

-This ensures that the dependency we are finding is of the same type (a binary) using the Bravais-Pearson index and "similar distribution" from the combined std deviation.
+This ensures that the dependency we are finding is of *the same type* (a binary) using the Bravais-Pearson index and *similar distribution* from the combined std deviation.

 Here an example of a valid dependency: /usr/bin/bash on fedora30 vs centos7